sparkfun/SparkFun_GNSSDO/docs/quick_start.md

 hide: toc
 ---

+!!! failure "Deprecated Documentation"
+	As of Apr 24, 2026 this guide has been retired.
+Users can find our latest documentation at: [docs.sparkpnt.com/GNDDSO](https://docs.sparkpnt.com/gnddso)

+# Quick Start Guide

 !!! abstract "Directions"

 	This *quick start* guide is intended to help users get started with the SparkPNT GNSSDO / GNSSDO+, without having to review the technical details of this product.
 It includes the minimum instructions to initially set up the GNSSDO(+), depending on the primary interface that users would like to utilize: